 Please schedule weekend visits with Shondra, RN, Nurse Manager and/or Holly, Program Manager.

 We thank you for your patience and understanding during this time.
 Please understand the circumstances around COVID-19 are ever changing.
 If there is a need for change, Shondra or Holly will be in touch with you.

 The Bluebonnet Medical Rehabilitation Outpatient Clinic is open to full capacity.
 We continue to offer tele-therapy services if the patient prefers this option.

 Visitors are still not permitted in the Outpatient Clinic, unless a caregiver has to be with the patient for assistance and/or training with the therapist.

-All individuals entering the Outpatient Clinic will be screened, which will include a temperature check and completion of a screening questionnaire.
+Everyone entering the Outpatient Clinic will be screened, which will include a temperature check and completion of a screening questionnaire.
 All patients are required to wear a mask.

 We thank everyone for their patience and understanding at this time as we do everything we can to keep everyone safe.
 We look forward to treating your patients again!

-The CDC recommends individuals and families follow everyday preventive measures:
+The CDC recommends individuals and families follow everyday preventive measures including: